Elieren/tornet-rust/README.md

 # TorNet

-TorNet is a Python package that automates IP address changes using Tor.
+TorNet is a Rust application that automates IP address changes using Tor.
 It is a top tool for securing your networks by frequently changing your IP address, making it difficult for trackers to pinpoint your location.

 ## Install